dart-lang/dart_ci/github-label-notifier/ui/README.deploy.md

 ## Deployment

-To build and deploy, use the following commands:
+To build and deploy, use `deploy.sh` script.

-pub get

-webdev build --output web:build/web -r

-rm -rf build/web/packages

-firebase deploy -P dart-ci --only hosting:dart-github-notifier